20 Biggest Horse Races in the UK

 The action at Cheltenham isn’t confined to the Festival and in November comes one of the most exciting handicaps of the early jumps season, the BetVictor Gold Cup (previously the Paddy Power Gold Cup).
 This is the feature race of the November Meeting at Cheltenham.
 Run over a trip of 2m4 ½ f the race often attracts some high class grade one performers dropping into handicap company in pursuit of the big prize on offer.

 Offering a prize fund of around £250,000 the Ladbrokes Trophy Chase (formerly known as the Hennessy Gold Cup) s the richest chase handicap with the exception of the English and Scottish Grand Nationals.
-Run in late November/Early December each year, it takes a high class performer to come out on top here.
-Arkle, Denman and Bobs Worth all won this before subsequently landing the Cheltenham Gold Cup – enough said!
+Run at Newbury in late November/Early December each year, it takes a high class performer to come out on top here.
+Arkle, Denman and Bobs Worth all won this before subsequently landing the Cheltenham Gold Cup – enough said.

 Run at Haydock in November the Betfair Chase is the first Grade One Event of the National Hunt season.
 Having only been with us since 2005 it is a relatively new addition to the horse racing calendar.
 Run over a trip of three miles and featuring 18 stiff fences, the race often provides some useful pointers ahead of the Cheltenham Gold Cup later in the jumping year.